ionefine/p2p-cortical/README.md

 ===============

 The bulk of the routines in p2p-cortical are in the Methods file p2p_c.
-Example files to get you started are include:
+Example files to get you started are described in the site wiki.